-The fund's assets are managed by a team of portfolio managers.
-Under this approach, the fund's managers work together to oversee the fund's entire portfolio.
+The investment adviser uses a system of multiple portfolio managers in managing assets.
+Under this approach, a portfolio is divided into segments managed by individual managers.
 For more information regarding the investment process of the fund, see the "Management and organization" section of this prospectus.

 The fund relies on the professional judgment of its investment adviser to make decisions about the fund's portfolio investments.
-The basic investment philosophy of the investment adviser is to seek to invest in attractively priced securities that, in its opinion, represent good investment opportunities.
+The basic investment philosophy of the investment adviser is to seek to invest in attractively valued companies that, in its opinion, represent good, long-term investment opportunities.
 Securities may be sold when the investment adviser believes that they no longer represent relatively attractive investment opportunities.

-Principal risks This section describes the principal risks associated with investing in the fund.
+Principal risks This section describes the principal risks associated with investing in the fund and its underlying fund(s).
 You may lose money by investing in the fund.
 The likelihood of loss may be greater if you invest for a shorter period of time.